guhjy/magicfor/README.md

 #> [1] NA NA  9
 ```

-Target functions works only top indent lines or inside of if statements in magicalized for loops.
+Target functions work only top level lines or inside of if statements in magicalized for loops.
-For example, it does not work with nested for loops.
+For example, it does not work inside nested for loops.

 ```r